Best & Worst Days of Week to Visit Every Park at Disney World in 2026

 However, it’s not usually a 10 minute difference–that’s an extreme example.
 You also probably wouldn’t choose the worst days if picking at random, nor would you accidentally go at only the time of day when crowds are heaviest and the gap is highest.
 So in practice, you can probably expect to save only a few minutes per ride by making good choices with the day of the week you visit each park.
 That’s not a ton of time, but it does add up over the course of a trip.

 Choosing the best days of the week–and avoiding the worst ones–at each Walt Disney World theme park comes after all of those things.
-To be sure, it’s a good practice and worth keeping in mind that Magic Kingdom is best on Sundays, or that Epcot should be avoided on weekends.
+To be sure, it’s a good practice and worth keeping in mind that Magic Kingdom is best on Thursday or Friday, or that EPCOT should be avoided on weekends.

 It’s also useful for those boxed into less than ideal travel dates due to school or work schedules.
-Same goes for anyone who realistically won’t have the option to arrive early or stay late (there’s a reason those times are most advantageous–because it’s simply not feasible for many families with small children).
-Ditto anyone who doesn’t want to pay extra for Genie+ on principle, or because it’s not in their vacation budget.
+Same goes for anyone who realistically won’t have the option to arrive early or stay late.
+Ditto anyone who doesn’t want to pay extra for Lightning Lanes.
 For anyone this describes, carefully choosing days of the week for each park can relieve some pressure and result in shorter wait times.

 Ultimately, simply by virtue of researching and reading a post about the best and worst days of the week to visit every park at Walt Disney World, you’re better equipped to avoid crowds than 95% of guests–but because you’re almost certainly not reading just this strategy.
 While the advice here is theoretically useful, it’s pretty far from make or break.

-You’re much better off using the other resources on this blog to choose good months or weeks to visit.
+You’re much better off using the other resources on this blog to choose good weeks to visit.
 If that’s not an option (or even if it is), remember to arrive early or stay late.
 Failing that, use our itineraries to prioritize attractions in the best order.
-Don’t want to do that for some odd reason, spend the money on Genie+ and buy your way out of lines.
+Don’t want to do that for some odd reason, spend the money on Lightning Lane Multi-Pass and buy your way out of lines.
 If you’d rather not spend money and go with the flow during a midday-only visit…I guess this is the best advice for you!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!